piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

     Part-SurfaceModel-SEE-Te-Spec      = 2 !
 Species ID used for automatic temperature calculation (must correspond to electrons)

-where the species ID must be supplied, which corresponds to the electron species for which, during `Part-AnalyzeStep`, the global translational temperature is used to adjust the energy dependence.
+where the species ID must be supplied, which corresponds to the electron species for which, during `Part-AnalyzeStep`, the global translational temperature is determined and subsequently used to adjust the energy dependence of the SEE model.
+The global (bulk) electron temperature is written to *PartAnalyze.csv* as *XXX-BulkElectronTemp-[K]*.

 ## Deposition of Charges on Dielectric Surfaces